WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

   <script>alert("XSS")</script>
 ```

 Hmm, any guesses?
-When you enter the above code you get greeted with **XSS**.
+When you enter the above code you are greeted with **XSS**.
 **Hooray!
 You just found an XSS Vulnerability!**

-But, the major problem with it is that only you can see and if you want anyone else to see your victory you have to tell them to enter it.
+But, the major problem with it is that, only you can see the alert and if you want anyone else to see your victory you have to tell them to enter the above snippet.
 So boring.

 Hmm, did you notice that URL param `term`?.
-Yes, now the only thing you need to do is send the URL containing the search query term the victim.
+Yes, now the only thing you need to do is send the URL containing the search query term to your victim.
 `https://https://example-site.com/search?term=<script>alert("XSS")</script>`
-When they click on this they will be greeted with **XSS**.
+When they visit the URL they will be greeted with **XSS**.
+This isn't any harmful snippet but this is exactly how an malicious attacker would design his attack.
 [Read More..](./Reflected%20XSS.md)

 ### Persistent XSS